Shimazu Kameju: Legacy

 In a secluded corner of the Kagoshima City Art Museum, nestled within the town of Shiroyama, Kagoshima, discreetly positioned behind a statue honoring Saigō Takamori, stands a stone figure known as Jimesā.
 This enigmatic statue, originally unearthed in 1929 on the former site of Kagoshima's municipal offices, is believed to represent Kameju, affectionately referred to as Jimesā in the Kagoshima dialect, derived from her posthumous name, Jimyōin.

-A cherished tradition unfolds each year on the anniversary of Kameju's passing, which falls on October 5.
-On this solemn occasion, the statue is adorned with cosmetics, meticulously applied by the dedicated women of Kagoshima's municipal office.
-The makeup, featuring black and white poster paint, as well as lipstick and cheek rouge, reflects contemporary fashion trends and receives substantial media coverage, captivating the local populace.
-This enduring practice, dating back to 1929, serves as a heartfelt tribute to the enduring memory of Kameju.
+A tradition unfolds each year on the anniversary of Kameju's passing, which falls on October 5.
+On this day, the statue is adorned with cosmetics, applied by the women of Kagoshima's municipal office.
+The makeup, featuring black and white poster paint, as well as lipstick and cheek rouge, reflects contemporary fashion trends and receives substantial media coverage.
+This enduring practice, dating back to 1929, serves as a tribute to the enduring memory of Kameju.

 There exists a hypothesis that the statue referred to as Jimesā may not have originally been crafted in Kameju's likeness.
 In Kagoshima's Daijō Temple, affiliated with the Shingon sect, during the Edo period, a stone statue known as Shirochizō held significance.
 It was customary for visitors, including the Shimazu family, to apply face powder to this statue as part of their prayers.
 Remarkably, Shirochizō bore a resemblance to Jimesā.
 Following the Meiji period's movement to abolish Buddhism, which led to the closure of Daijō Temple, the statue found its new home at the current location of Jimesā.
 This intriguing connection between Shirochizō and Kameju established the Daijō Temple as an institution with a profound affinity for Kameju.